 Illegal fishing refers to fishing goings-on that are carried out by overseas vessels with no authorization in waters under the control of another state, or which breach its fisheries rules and regulations in some other way.

-In other words, it’s that kind of fishing that contravenes the fisheries regulations and laws like refusing to acknowledge fishing times and fish harvesting in marine or water protected areas.
-Most of the illegally harvested fish are sold in black markets and was reported in 2011 to be in the ranges of 14 to 33 percent of the globe’s legal catch.
-Various causes influence illegal fishing and done in different ways as discussed in this article.
+In other words, it’s that kind of fishing activity that contravenes the fisheries regulations and laws like refusing to acknowledge fishing times and fish harvesting in marine or water protected areas.
+Most of the illegally harvested fish are sold in black markets and were reported to be in the ranges of 14 to 33 percent of the globe’s legal catch.
+Let’s have a look at various causes that influence illegal fishing and done in different ways.

 1. Bottom Trawling

 The technique is mostly used by industrial boats in the high seas, at times regulated in protected waters.
-Bottom trawling has been blamed for contributing largely to overfishing, and is often used to fish in prohibited marine areas.
+Bottom trawling has been blamed for contributing largely to overfishing and is often used for fishing in prohibited marine areas.

-Explosives are commonly used because they can be easily accessed and affordable.
-Also, their regulation come from construction and mining companies.
+Explosives are commonly used because they can be easily and cheaply accessed, such as dynamite or homemade bombs made from locally available materials.
+Also, their regulation comes from construction and mining companies.
 Other explosives can be retrieved from old munitions, past and present wars.
-In other places, fishermen get access of the explosives through illegal trading.
+In other places, fishermen get access to the explosives through illegal trading.

 4. Ghost Fishing

 Ghost fishing refers to the deliberate or unintentional leaving of fishing objects in a water body.
 The fishing nets still continue to catch fish and other creatures big and small, and the fish eventually die from overtiredness or suffocation after a long struggle to get to the top to breathe.

 The act of abandoning or losing fishing nets at sea has been intensified by rising fishing goings-on and the introduction of synthetic fishing nets that are very durable.